Judengasse in Worms: Architecture

-Most buildings in the Judengasse didn't had gable, with upper floors built in half-timbered style and plastered.
+Most buildings in the Judengasse did not have gable, with upper floors built in half-timbered style and plastered.
 Due to space constraints, houses were narrow and tall, usually three stories high.
 Originally, the northern row of houses was set slightly apart from the city wall, but during reconstruction in the early 18th century, the wall was incorporated into the buildings' rear sides, with windows added in some places.

 Following the widespread destruction during the 1615 expulsion of Jews, the Nine Years' War in 1689, and again during World War II, little above-ground historical fabric remains.
 However, several historic cellars, some dating back to the 14th century, still exist beneath the buildings.
 Because the post-war reconstruction often followed historical property boundaries, the original building lines have largely been preserved.

 Since at least the Early Modern Period, the houses bore house signs (as house numbers were not yet in use), some of which survive.
 These signs were also adopted as surnames by the residents and appear on gravestones in the Jewish cemetery.

 At the central square of the Judengasse stands the medieval synagogue.
 Other notable buildings included the community house ("House of the Sun") and the second, Orthodox Levy Synagogue, consecrated in 1875 but destroyed during the Kristallnacht, in World War II, and later by demolition.

 South of the old synagogue was the synagogue courtyard, which now serves as the entrance to the mikveh.
 It was the site for the community's sukkah during Sukkot and for weddings held under a canopy according to Jewish tradition.
 South of the garden is the Rashi House, located on the site of a historic building that served over 800 years in various capacities—as a Talmudic academy, hospital, celebration hall, rabbi's residence, and nursing home.
 The modern building, reconstructed in the 1980s, now houses the Worms City Archive and a Jewish museum.